 Self guided tours let visitors linger as long as they wish.
 There are panels to read, interactive exhibits, tactile exhibits, and more.

-Over half of the exhibit shelter contains a reproduction of the machinery that would be in Engine House 6.
-This includes a stationary engine (NOT a locomotive) as well as the gears, brakes, and assorted levers that kept the tow rope in motion.
-The building itself is the same general shape as the original engine house but built larger to protect the original foundations.
+Over half of the exhibit shelter contains a reproduction of the machinery that would have been in Engine House No. 6.
+The displays detail the parts and workings of the building.
+This includes a stationary engine (not a locomotive) as well as the gears, brakes, and assorted levers that kept the tow rope in motion.
+The building itself is the same general shape as the original engine house but built larger to protect the original foundations; hence the name.
 Those foundation pieces can be seen through the metal grating that serves as flooring in the exhibit shelter.

 Last updated: November 1, 2023